TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/rust/index.md

 {% endraw %}

-Capitalize in Rust was written by:
+[Capitalize](https://sampleprograms.io/projects/capitalize) in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - Mallikarjuna S J

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 31 2019 15:52:02.
 The solution was first committed on Oct 26 2019 23:21:47.
 As a result, documentation below may be outdated.